 Stores of ammunition in former military depots, left over from Albania’s former communist regime, still pose a serious safety threat.
-According to the Albanian Mine & Munitions Coordination Office (AMMCO) data, there have been 996 abandoned explosive ordnance casualties (150 killed and 846 injured) recorded all over Albania during the period between 1997 until August 2016.
-As of September 2016, there are still 6 UXO hotspots from initially 19 ones identified in 2011, to be cleared as per the Albanian government updated clearance plan 2016-2018.
+According to the Albanian Mine & Munitions Coordination Office (AMMCO) data, there have been 979 abandoned explosive ordnance casualties (145 killed and 834 injured) recorded all over Albania.
+The current number of dangerous UXO hotspots has been reduced to 4 from initially 19 identified in 2011.

 What we do

-In 2017, ITF is implementing a project supporting UXO/ERW survivors of Albania through Vocational Training Initiative, providing rehabilitation treatment at the University Rehabilitation Institute Ljubljana, Slovenia, and with the procurement of medical/rehabilitation equipment and materials for Kukes Regional Hospital.
+In 2017, ITF was implementing a project supporting UXO/ERW survivors of Albania through Vocational Training Initiative (VTLEPI), providing rehabilitation treatment at the University Rehabilitation Institute Ljubljana (URI – Soča), Slovenia.
+ITF also signed a donation agreement with Kukes Regional Hospital for the donation of medical/rehabilitation materials and equipment.